This is an advanced topic that assumes that the reader has a solid knowledge of LookML.

 Because refinements leverage the order of includes, you should not use wildcards in your includes if you want to use refinements.
 As a general practice, it’s best to avoid using wildcards with views anyway, especially if your project has a large number of view files or if your project uses persistent derived tables (PDTs).
 But with refinements in particular, using wildcards in your includes is not recommended.

-As described above, the same object can be refined multiple times in multiple places, and the last refinement will override all previous refinements.
+As previously described, the same object can be refined multiple times in multiple places, and the last refinement will override all previous refinements.

 If you have a refinement that you want to be considered the final refinement for the view or Explore, you can add the